Japan to extend gasoline subsidy to first half of next fiscal year -Kyodo

 TOKYO, Oct 26 (Reuters) - The Japanese government will extend a gasoline subsidy to curb rising energy costs until the first half of the next fiscal year, the Kyodo news agency reported on Wednesday.

-The government plans to gradually reduce the subsidy from the middle of the next year, Kyodo said.
+The government plans to gradually reduce the subsidy from the middle of the next year, Kyodo reported.

+The subsidy will be a part of the government's economic stimulus package to help ease the burden of rising living costs.

+The government will also include support for alleviating rising electricity bills, which will be implemented as early as next January, in the economic package, according to Kyodo.

 ((kaori.kaneko@thomsonreuters.com;))